Haemocyanin, trailer, 2019

 Gallery representation: www.helsinkicontemporary.com

-Tuomas A. Laitinen is an artist who works with moving image, sound, light, glass, chemical and microbial processes, as well as algorithms to explore the entanglements of multispecies coexistence.
+Tuomas A. Laitinen is an artist who works with moving image, sound, light, glass, chemical and microbial processes, as well as algorithms to explore the entanglements of multi-species coexistence.
 Laitinen composes situations and installations that inquire into the porous interconnectedness of language, body, and matter within morphing ecosystems.
 In recent years, Laitinen has been working with questions of ecology, the notion of the extended mind, and processes of knowledge production.
-The works are often made with translucent and transparent materials in order to find ways to layer and diffract material relations and different epistemological systems.
+The works are often made with translucent and transparent materials.

 Laitinen´s works have been recently shown in the 21st Biennale of Sydney, 7th Bucharest Biennale, Screen City Biennale 2019 (Stavanger), SADE LA (Los Angeles), Amado Art Space (Seoul), Moving Image New York, A Tale of a Tub (Rotterdam), Art Sonje Center (Seoul), Helsinki Contemporary, Museum of Contemporary Art Kiasma, EMMA – Espoo Museum of Modern Art, MOCA Shanghai & Cinemateca do MAM Rio de Janeiro.